rwestgeest/vim-conf/README.md

-# Vim configuration of Shingara
+# Vim configuration of rwestgeest based on Shingara's and my original janus setup

 This vim configuration use [vundle project](https://github.com/gmarik/vundle).